Josh McCrone: First-grade career

 In the 2011 NRL season, McCrone scored 9 tries and played five-eighth for the majority of the year due to Terry Campese being injured.
 As a result, the Canberra club signed Matt Orford from the Super League but used rookie Sam Williams instead for most of the year to partner McCrone in the halves.

 Demoted to the New South Wales Cup for most of 2015, McCrone was named at five-eighth in their 2015 Team of the Year.

 On 12 October 2015, McCrone signed a two-year contract with the St. George Illawarra Dragons starting in 2016.

 On 13 September 2017, it was revealed that McCrone had signed a contract to join The Toronto Wolfpack.

-In the 2018 season, Toronto reached the Million Pound Game against the London Broncos but lost the match 4-2.
+In the 2018 season, Toronto reached the Million Pound Game against the London Broncos but lost the match 4–2.
 In 2019, McCrone was part of the Toronto side who were promoted to the Super League after defeating Featherstone in the Million Pound Game.

+Post playing

+McCrone announced his retirement from rugby league after spending time playing for the Temora Dragons in Group 9 Rugby League.

+Statistics

 Representative career

 In 2012, McCrone was brought into the New South Wales Country side for the annual City vs Country Origin match after Danny Buderus was ruled out.